oopsmonk/documentation/hornet/1.1/references/troubleshooting.md

 On August 19, 2020, the address of the Mainnet Coordinator was changed, following a network upgrade.

-If your node is running on the Mainnet, restart your node, using the following flag:
+If your node is running on the Mainnet, restart your node, using the `--overwriteCooAddress` flag.

-`--overwriteCooAddress UDYXTZBE9GZGPM9SSQV9LTZNDLJIZMPUVVXYXFYVBLIEUHLSEWFTKZZLXYRHHWVQV9MNNX9KZC9D9UZWZ`

 ### Check that your neighbors are synchronized